pcawte/AgDev/README.md

 - Add fprintf - there is an fprintf routine in the FatFS - investigate the use of this

 - Add fscanf

-- Add input redirection - use freopen() to control this within the C-program

 - Add command line support for input / output redirection